alpheios-project/arethusa/README.md

 If you want to install example data execute `grunt import`.

-(N.B. you need to have sshkeys enabled for GitHub to run this task as it uses the Github ssh urls to clone the repository of example data)

 ## Usage

 To display a rough demo start a webserver with